 10 Years Since the Financial Crisis: Northern Rock – What Happened to the Customers?

 10 years after the Northern Rock bail-out, thousands of customers remain trapped into paying high mortgage rates.
 Over the past 10 years these borrowers have paid thousands of pounds more for their mortgages than those at other major lenders.
-Some have now been sold on to hedge funds and seen their mortgage sold back onto the global financial markets.
+Some have now been sold on to hedge funds and private equity funds or seen their mortgage sold back onto the global financial markets.
 These borrowers continue to pay over the odds for their mortgage and are not being offered the ability to access fixed rates and gain certainty over their monthly payments.
 BBC Panorama covered this issue in its 22nd October 2018 programme, “Trapped by my Mortgage”.

 Executives were bailed-out, customers were sold on

 We know that the Northern Rock executives were bailed-out, left with gold-plated pensions and largely escaped the consequences of their incompetence.
 Executives like CEO Adam Applegarth got to keep virtually all of their bonuses and some received more whilst they were cleaning up their own mess.
 They also escaped accountability: more executives were sanctioned following the failure of Barings bank in 1995 than at Northern Rock, HBOS and RBS combined.

 What happened to the Northern Rock mortgage customers?

 But what happened to the customers?
 Like those consumers who took out Northern Rock’s famous “Together” mortgage prior to the financial crisis.
 This offered them a mortgage loan of up to 95% of the price of their home, combined with an unsecured loan, which meant that the total amount borrowed could be 125% of the value of the house.
 In 2005 and 2006 the ‘Together’ mortgage loans accounted for almost one third of Northern Rock’s new lending.